Washington, D.C. Staff

 Born in New York City, Fr.
 O’Donovan is a graduate of Georgetown University, Fordham University, Woodstock College, and the University of Münster, in then West Germany, where he earned his doctoral degree under Karl Rahner.
 In 1966, he was ordained to the priesthood in the Society of Jesus.

-Anna is the Development Assistant for Jesuit Refugee Service/USA, supporting all aspects of fundraising to ensure donor satisfaction.
+Anna is the Development Officer for Individual Giving for Jesuit Refugee Service/USA, supporting all aspects of fundraising to ensure donor satisfaction.